-5Class notes, Fr.
+Sclass notes, Fr.
 Toner, U. of D., 1956.

 caused, not limited, not contingent, etc. and hence the origin of the names (attributes) of God, vis., He is not finite (or Infinite); He is not composed (or Simple); He is not in time (or Eternal) etc. In fact, it may be said that God is not "anything" that involves or follows from finitude, composition or contingency.
-Syllogistically, it may be put this way: God is not limited, but "such and such" involves limitation, therefore, God is not "such and such".
+Syllogistically, it may be put this way: God is not limited, but "such and such" involves limitation, therefore, God is not "such and such". further contingency.

-Hence, one after another the negative characteristics of this Uncaused Cause May be asserted by a remotion of Him from any form of limitation.
+Hence, one after another the negative characteristics of this Uncaused Western Cause by be asserted by a remotion of Him from any form of limitation.